Flash0ver/dotnet-in-a-flash/blog/String-Interning.md

 Although references to [String][docs-dotnet-api-system-string] (and likewise the synonymous `string` C# _keyword_) are read-only, the [String][docs-dotnet-api-system-string] in memory itself is not immutable.
 With a bit of _unsafe_ code, we can get a non-readonly `ref` to the first [Char][docs-dotnet-api-system-char] of the [String][docs-dotnet-api-system-string], which we may overwrite.
 Then, with _pointer arithmetic_, we can overwrite all `char`s in the `string`.
-Ultimately, due to the original _string literal_ being interned, the referenced location in memory now contains different _characters_.
+Ultimately, due to the original _string literal_ being interned, the referenced location in memory (intern pool) now contains different _characters_.
 ```CSharp
 string text = "Hello, World!";
 Console.WriteLine(text); // Hello, World!